gamecreditspay/gamecore-lib/docs/transaction.md

 - `prevTxId`: a `Buffer` with the id of the transaction with the output this input is spending
 - `outputIndex`: a `number` the index of the output in the previous transaction
 - `sequenceNumber`: a `number`, the sequence number, see [bitcoin's developer guide on nLockTime and the sequence number](https://bitcoin.org/en/developer-guide#locktime-and-sequence-number).
 - `script`: the `Script` instance for this input.
-Usually called `scriptSig` in the litecoin community.
+Usually called `scriptSig` in the gamecredits community.
 - `output`: if available, a `Output` instance of the output associated with this input.

 Both `PublicKeyHashInput` and `MultisigScriptHashInput` cache the information about signatures, even though this information could somehow be encoded in the script.
 Both need to have the `output` property set in order to calculate the `sighash` so signatures can be created.